 The easiest thing to do on this summer to-do list for teachers?

-Just stay home, watch TV, sleep, lounge, eat, talk on the phone, do WHATEVER you want.
+Stay home, watch TV, sleep, lounge, eat, talk on the phone, do whatever you want.

 If you’re okay with not having to be busy all the time, this is a great option.